jindrichmynarz/dissertation/parts/ground_truth.md

 ## Ground truth {#sec:ground-truth}

 The fundamental part of the proposed matchmaking methods is the ground truth they are based on.
-We use past contracts awards as the ground truth to from which the methods learn to assess matches.
+We use past contracts awards as the ground truth from which the methods learn to assess matches.

 There are inherent downsides in our assumptions about the ground truth we used.
 The assumption that the awarded bidder is the best match for a contract is fundamentally problematic.
 We have to rely on contract awards only, since we do not have explicit evaluations of the awarded bidders after finishing the contracts.
+Nor do we have any other relations between bidders and contracts in our dataset.
+However, profiles of contracting authorities link contracts with all bidders that submitted a valid bid.

-Bidders may be awarded on the basis of adverse selection, caused by asymmetric distribution of information.
+We need to take into account that bidders may be awarded on the basis of adverse selection, e.g., caused by asymmetric distribution of information.
 Tendering processes can suffer from collusion when multiple parties agree to limit open competition.
 In that case, rival bidders may cooperate for mutual benefit, for instance, by bid rigging that involves submitting overvalued fake bids to make real bids more appealing.
 Neither we can assume that bidders who were awarded multiple contracts from the same contracting authority have proven their quality.